Masala Papad Recipe

 Top The Papad

-Slightly brush some oil on top of dry papad.
-Keep it on the microwave plate and micro on high for 30 seconds.
+Slightly brush some oil on top of the dry papad.
+Keep it on the microwave plate and microwave on high for 30 seconds.
 See the doneness after 30 seconds and add another 30 seconds if needed.
-A properly roasted papad has small bumps on the top and a good crispy crunch.
+A properly roasted papad has small bumps on the top and a good, crispy crunch.

-To roast it in an air fryer, lightly brush oil on the dry papad.
-Keep it on the air fryer basket and air fry at 360°F (180°C) for 2 minutes or until crispy.
+To roast it in an air fryer, lightly brush the dry papad with oil.
+Keep it on the air fryer basket and air-fry at 360°F (180°C) for 2 minutes, or until crispy.

 You can add finely chopped green raw mangoes when they are in season.